tjpilant/Aigent/README.md

 When working on the project, make sure to:
 - Keep the .env file updated with your local development settings.
-- Do not commit any sensitive information or credentials to the repository.
+- Do not commit the `google-cloud-key.json` file or any sensitive information to the repository.
 - Run tests before submitting pull requests (when tests are implemented).

 ## Deployment

+When deploying to production:

+1. Set up the following environment variables or secrets in your deployment platform:
+   - `JWT_SECRET`: A strong secret for JWT token generation
+   - `PROCESSOR_ID`: Your Google Cloud Document AI processor ID
+   - `AIOCR_AIGENT_JSON`: The entire JSON content of your Google Cloud service account key

+2. Ensure that your deployment platform supports environment variables with large string values, as the `AIOCR_AIGENT_JSON` will contain the entire service account key.

-When deploying to production, ensure that you set up the following GitHub Secrets:
+3. If using GitHub Actions for deployment, set up the following GitHub Secrets:
-- AIGENT_430602_JSON: Base64 encoded Google Cloud service account key
+   - `AIOCR_AIGENT_JSON`: The entire JSON content of your Google Cloud service account key
-- JWT_SECRET: A strong secret for JWT token generation
+   - `JWT_SECRET`: A strong secret for JWT token generation
+   - `PROCESSOR_ID`: Your Google Cloud Document AI processor ID

+## Recent Changes

+- The application now supports reading Google Cloud credentials from either an environment variable (`AIOCR_AIGENT_JSON`) or a local file (`google-cloud-key.json`).
+- Improved error handling and logging for credential loading.
+- Updated deployment instructions to reflect the new credential handling method.

 ## Contributing